 Living alone is not without benefits—peace and quiet whenever you need it, undisturbed organization and order (or guilt-free sloppiness), and room to stretch out and relax.
 But some things are just more fun when you have someone to share them with.
 Cooking is one of those things.|

 Cooking for guests usually evokes a sense of pride and accomplishment.
 But when you are cooking for yourself, it can feel more like a chore.
-On top of that, a busy lifestyle that includes any combination of work, school, child care and exercise can make it difficult to plan and prepare healthy meals.
-The following hints will help you prepare tasty, nutritious meals for one or two while saving time and money, reducing waste, and keeping your healthy diet in check.
+On top of that, a busy lifestyle that includes any combination of work, school, childcare and exercise can make it difficult to plan and prepare healthy meals.
+The following hints will help you prepare tasty, nutritious meals for one or two while saving time and money, reducing waste and keeping your healthy diet in check.

 Also take advantage of your freezer to reduce your produce waste.
-Bananas, strawberries, broccoli, and carrots can easily be frozen and used in things like smoothies and soups.
-Just wash, peel and chop if necessary, and store in an airtight bag in the freezer.
+Bananas, strawberries, broccoli and carrots can easily be frozen and used in things like smoothies and soups.
+Just wash, peel and chop if necessary and store in an airtight bag in the freezer.

 Use some of that money you’ve saved by eating in and buy a few small appliances.
-A mini food-processor, blender and juicer will not only make cooking a breeze by shortening the preparation process, but might also expand your menu options to include items sure to liven up any menu—pureed soups, smoothies, fresh juices, dips and more.
-And don’t forget about a toaster oven, which preheats in a flash and can be used to cook personal pizzas, salmon, and other toasty treats.
+A mini food processor, blender and juicer will not only make cooking a breeze by shortening the preparation process, but might also expand your menu options to include items sure to liven up any menu—pureed soups, smoothies, fresh juices, dips and more.
+And don’t forget about a toaster oven, which preheats in a flash and can be used to cook personal pizzas, salmon and other toasty treats.